shivannis/xandr-docs-public/xandr-docs/ja-jp/audio-creatives.md

 ---
-title: Microsoft Monetize - Audio Creatives
+title: Microsoft Monetize - Audio Creatives (JP)
 description: Learn about Audio Creatives in this page. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Audio creatives
+# Microsoft Monetize - Audio creatives (JP)

 You can host audio creatives with Microsoft Advertising or traffic them through third-party ad servers, which may be created for